worldbank/ietoolkit/src/checklist-submitting-SSC.md

 # Checklist for submitting new versions to SSC

 1. **Merge to *develop*** - Merge all branches with the changes that should be included in the new version first to the `develop` branch.
-1. **Update version and date** - In the `develop` update the version number and date in all ado-files and all dates in all help files.
+1. **Update version and date** - In the `develop` branch, update the version number and date in all ado-files and all dates in all help files.
 See section below for details.
 1. **Merge to *master*** - Merge the `develop` branch to the `master` branch.
 1. **Copy files to archive folder** - Make a folder with the version name in the archive folder Dropbox\DIME Analytics\Data Coordinator\ietoolkit\ietoolkit archive\ and copy all ado-files and help files for all *ietoolkit* command there
 1. **Create a .zip file** - Create a .zip file with all ado-files and help files in the folder you just created in the archive folder.
 Then remove all files but the .zip file from the archive folder.
 1. **Email Prof. Baum** - Email the .zip file to **kit.baum@bc.edu**
 1. **Draft release note** - Go to the [release notes](https://github.com/worldbank/ietoolkit/releases) and draft a new release note for the new verison.
-Follow the format from previous releases with links to issues solved.
+Follow the format from previous releases with links to [issues](https://github.com/worldbank/ietoolkit/issues) solved.
 1. **Publish release note** - Once the new version is up on SSC, publish the release note
 1. **Close issues** - When the new version is up, close all the [issues](https://github.com/worldbank/ietoolkit/issues) that was solved in the new version.
 1. **Send announce email** - If it is a major release (new commands or significant updates to existing commands), send an email to DIME Team to announce the new version